 - Included accessories: NA

 Made from high density polyethylene, these best rated kayaks are made tough.
-They feature a moulded backrest and have a rear bungee storage area for any gear.
-They also have a stackable design, which is great for storage and transporting if you end up with one for each family member.
+They feature a moulded backrest and have front and rear bungee storage area for any gear.
+The kayak also comes with multiple footrest positions to ensure you’re super comfortable no matter your height.

 These kayaks under $300 are perfect for camping trips by the lake, river, or anywhere with calm waters.
-These kayaks are ultra stable making them ideal if you’re after the best kayak for beginner or even kids looking to have a bit of fun in the water.
+These kayaks have a wide base making them ultra stable so ideal if you’re after the best kayak for beginner or even kids looking to have a bit of fun in the water.

-Weighing in at just 16.4 kgs and with a relatively short length of just 2.4 metres, these kayaks are really easy to transport.
-The kayak also features four carry handles.
-In addition, the kayaks have a 125kg weight capacity, so they can easily accommodate the heaviest person in your group; even a lightweight adult and child could ride together on these top rated sit on top kayaks.
+Weighing in at just 17 kgs and with a relatively short length of just 2.6 metres, these kayaks are really easy to transport.
+In addition, the kayaks have a 130kg weight capacity, so they can easily accommodate the heaviest person in your group; even a lightweight adult and child could ride together on these top rated sit on top kayaks.

 - Seats: Single or double